The Batavia is a so-called ‘return ship’, better known as ‘East Indiaman’ in English. These ships were used by the Dutch

 on her maiden voyage in 1628/29 and the report written by captain Francisco Pelsaert: ‘Unfortunate Voyage of the ship

 The Batavia became even more famous due to its full-scale replica, built at the tail end of the last century on the Batavia wharf in Lelystad, the Netherlands, which is well worth visiting.
 Our model is built to a scale of 1:72 using the Lelystad replica as an example.
 Hull, rigging, decks, ornaments etc. are all based on the original at the Batavia wharf.
-The kit contains laser-cut keel and frames, full planking, decks, masts and hand-cast ornaments.
-Sails are available as a separate kit, containing fabric, blue-prints and blocks.
+The kit contains laser-cut keel and frames, full (single) walnut planking, decks, masts and hand-cast ornaments.
+Sails are available as a separate kit, containing fabric, plans, instructions, extra thread, blocks and belaying pins.
+Also availabe is a small boat with a length of 12 cm.

 Kit is level 3+ on a scale of 4.